skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Although they were invaded twice, the dwarves held the mines for fifty years.
-Even when not facing full-scale invasion from humans or elves, they were regularly harassed by bands of orcs from out of the North, who came often to raid shipments of food and gold.
+Even when not facing full-scale invasion from humans or elves, they were regularly harassed by bands of orcs from out of the north, who came often to raid shipments of food and gold.
 </div>